 Generally, we will consider:

-– and any potential future medical costs and lost income.
+- Any potential future medical costs and lost income.

 In many cases, we’re able to negotiate with the insurance company out of court and reach a settlement.
 If not, we’ll file a lawsuit on your behalf, and the value of your claim will be determined by a judge and jury.

 How long do I have to make a claim?

 Under Louisiana law, you must file your case within a certain time frame, which is known as the statute of limitations.
 In many injury cases, you are required to bring your case within two or three years from the date of the event that caused the injury.
 If you have questions about the statute of limitations on your claim, contact Dudley DeBosier today.
 It’s our job to protect your rights to compensation.

 We want you to feel comfortable and confident in your choice to hire an attorney.
 That means you have the right to change lawyers.

 Should you choose to change lawyers, your initial injury attorney will typically be entitled to payment for services rendered up to the time of dismissal.
 The lawyer will be paid from the fee earned at the conclusion of the case.
 Your new lawyer may make an arrangement with your old lawyer so the fee is split between the two lawyers.

 Yes.
 Different lawyers may see a potential case differently.
 Some attorneys may not be familiar with the type of case you have, so if a lawyer rejects your case, it’s always a good idea to seek a second opinion.